urbit/docs/tutorials/arvo/arvo.md

         ?^  tem
           +>(tem `[bet u.tem])
         (deal / [%poke [%dill-belt -:!>(bet) bet]])
 ```

-Dill has taken in the command and decides to `%poke` hood, which is a Gall app
+Dill has taken in the command and in response it sends a `%poke` `move` to hood, which is a Gall app
 primarily used for interfacing with Dill.
 Here, `+deal` is an arm for
 ``pass``ing a `note` to Gall to ask it to create a `%deal` `task`: